mklemm/jaxb-expression-plugin/plugin/README.md

 The evaluator class must have the following properties:

 1. It is never instantiated, so no accessible constructors are needed.
-2. Public instance methods that take as a first argument the instance of the target class, as second arg an expression as a string and optionally the requested return type as parameters.
+2. Public static methods that take as a first argument the instance of the target class, as second arg an expression as a string and optionally the requested return type as parameters.
 	The return type of this method must be compatible with the return